 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2 to the consolidated financial statements, the Company has incurred recurring operating losses and is dependent on additional financing to fund operations.
+As discussed in Note 2 to the consolidated financial statements, the Company has incurred operating losses, is dependent on additional financing to fund operations, and has a working capital deficit of \$14,346,639 as of December 31, 2017.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2 to the consolidated financial statements.
-The consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities that may result from the outcome of this uncertainty.
+Management's evaluation of the events and conditions and management's plans in regard to these matters are also described in Note 2 to the consolidated financial statements.
+The consolidated financial statements do not include any adjustments to reflect the possible future effects on the recoverability and classifications of assets or the amounts and classifications of liabilities that may result from the outcome of this uncertainty.
+Our opinion is not modified with respect to that matter.